TVR28/Multimodal-AI-Assistant/README.md

 ![image](https://path-to-your-image.png)

 The Multimodal AI Assistant is an advanced tool designed to bridge the gap between human and computer interaction.
-Utilizing the power of OpenAI's Whisper and LLaVa models, this assistant provides a seamless experience, processing audio and visual inputs to deliver insightful and context-aware responses.
+Utilizing the power of **OpenAI's Whisper** and **LLaVa-7B** models, this assistant provides a seamless experience, processing audio and visual inputs to deliver insightful and context-aware responses.
 This guide will help you set up and explore the full capabilities of the Multimodal AI Assistant.

 Access the Multimodal AI Assistant here: [MultimodalAIAssistant](your-app-link.com)